A.B., Smith College

 LL.M., George Washington University National Law Center

-Serena M. Williams is a Professor of Law at Delaware Law School, who teaches and researches in the area of property law.
-She served as Assistant Dean in the Office of Student Affairs from January 2006 to December 2011 and has taught in the law school’s Jurist Academy Program.
+Serena M. Williams is a Professor of Law at Delaware Law School, who teaches and researches in property and housing law.
+She served as Assistant Dean in the Office of Student Affairs from January 2006 to December 2011 and again from July 2018 to June 2020.
+Professor Williams has taught in the law school’s Jurist Academy Program and in the Trial Admissions Program (TAP).

-Professor Williams received an A.B. in Economics from Smith College in 1981.
+Professor Williams received an A.B. in Economics from Smith College in Northampton, Massachusetts, in 1981.
 She received her J.D. from the Georgetown University Law Center in 1984 and her LL.M. in Land Use Management and Control from the George Washington University Law School in 1992.

 Prior to joining the faculty at Delaware Law School, Professor Williams taught property, land use, and environmental law at the University of Louisville in Louisville, Kentucky.
 She also taught as an instructor of legal writing at the Howard University School of Law in Washington, D.C., and as a Teaching Fellow in Legal Writing at the George Washington University Law Center.